(formerly known as the BOG Fee Waiver)

 Do I need to re-apply each year?

-YES – make it habit to complete your financial aid applications (FAFSA or DREAM) each year by March 2nd.
+YES – make it habit to complete your financial aid applications (FAFSA or DREAM) each year before March 2nd.

 What are the eligibility requirements?